DevVoxel/portfolio-tsx/README.md

 This project will be using custom made compenents for important part of the potfolio.
 I want to turn this into a repo that beginner developers can use to help with their own Potfolio Projects.
 This will be the aim after I finish my own.

+Currently the website will be intructions, and documentation to help with beginners.
+Also has some needed fixed.
 ## Getting Started

 First, run the development server: